 - The defendant is convicted of an offense that reflects a propensity for violence.

-A motion to terminate the defendant's participation in pretrial diversion can be initiated by the prosecuting attorney, the judge, or the probation department.
+A motion to terminate the defendant's participation in the pretrial diversion can be initiated by the prosecuting attorney, the judge, or the probation department.

 The court will then hold a hearing to determine whether to terminate pretrial diversion.
 If the judge finds that the defendant is not performing satisfactorily in the assigned program or that the defendant has been convicted of a crime set forth above, the original case against the defendant will move forward.12